 Cooking tips

-- Every time I make this recipe, I'm always so close to drain the soaking lentils just by reflex, don't do that!
+- Every time I make this recipe, I'm always so close to draining the soaking lentils just by reflex, don't do that!

 - Remember, you will need split red lentils for this recipe.
 If you have whole beans, then soak them for longer, at least 8 hours ( in the fridge).
 Also, this recipe only works with dried red lentils.

-- The goal here is NOT to get perfect looking tortillas.
-The result should be tasty wraps, but with a homemade rustic look.
+- The goal here is NOT to get perfect-looking tortillas.
+The result should be tasty red lentil tortillas, but with a homemade rustic look.

 Storage

 Store the tortillas in the fridge for 3-4 days.
-They easily tend to dry while storing, so be sure to tightly cover them.
+They easily tend to dry while storing, so be sure to use an airtight container or a sealed large plastic bag.
 I'll usually reheat them for a few seconds in the microwave just to help soften the leftovers.

 How to use them

-Simply serve these tortillas just the same way you use store bought tortilla wraps, they are so versatile!
+Simply serve these gluten-free tortillas just the same way you use store-bought tortilla wraps, they are so versatile!
 You can make a batch ahead of a busy week and use them to boost your meals with more plant-based fiber and protein.
 Here are a few ideas:

 - Tortilla rolls with hummus, avocado, cucumber and tomatoes.
 Maybe with some tofu scramble too.
 Try not to overstuff them as they remain a little more delicate compared to store-bought ones.

-- Alongside Indian curries to scoop up the tasty sauce.
+- Alongside a vegan lentil curry to scoop up the tasty sauce.
 I also like to make them with my jackfruit curry to boost its protein content.

 - Make them a little smaller to serve as tacos with lentil walnut meat filling or a heart of palm 'fish' taco topping.

-- Use them to make Mexican-style black bean burritos!
+- Use them to make Mexican-style black bean burritos or kale wraps!

 FAQ's

 I don't recommend using a food processor.
-I would expect the batter to be gritty and not smooth enough to make these tortillas if using it instead of a blender.
+I would expect a gritty batter and not smooth enough to make these tortillas if using it instead of a blender.

 You can freeze them for up to 4 months.
+Once cooked and cooled down, you can transfer them to a large freezer bag and I recommend placing a small piece of parchment paper in between each tortilla so they don't stick to each other.
 Thaw overnight in the fridge.
-The texture from thawed tortillas might change slightly.
+The texture of thawed tortillas might change slightly.

 More bread recipes you might like